octabytes/blog/content/posts/jellyfin/jellyfin-free-open-source-software-media-system/index.md

 ---
-draft: true
+draft: false
 title: "Jellyfin: Free Open Source Software Media System"
-date: "2024-11-28"
+date: "2024-11-20"
-description: "In a world dominated by subscription-based streaming services, Jellyfin emerges as a liberating force, offering users the ability to curate their own media universe.
-No longer tethered to the catalogs, Jellyfin empowers individuals to create a personalized Netflix/Spotify experience from the media they already own.

-What is Jellyfin?

-Jellyfin"
-tags: []
+description: "Jellyfin is a free, open-source media server platform that lets users organize, manage, and stream their media collections on their own terms, without the constraints of subscription services.
+It offers powerful features like customizable media libraries, cross-platform clients, SyncPlay for shared entertainment, and a range of plugins for enhanced functionality."
+tags: [Jellyfin, media server, streaming, open-source, customization, SyncPlay, cross-platform, media libraries, privacy, plugins, entertainment, client apps]
-categories: [Dev tools]
+categories: [Development, Dev tools]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "Jellyfin: Free Open Source Software Media System"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-In a world dominated by subscription\-based streaming services, [Jellyfin](https://octabyte.io/open-source/jellyfin?ref=blog.octabyte.io) emerges as a liberating force, offering users the ability to curate their own media universe.
+In a world dominated by subscription\-based streaming services, [Jellyfin](https://octabyte.io/development/dev-tools/jellyfin) emerges as a liberating force, offering users the ability to curate their own media universe.
 No longer tethered to the catalogs, Jellyfin empowers individuals to create a personalized Netflix/Spotify experience from the media they already own.